Central limit theorem for triangular arrays of Non-Homogeneous Markov chains: Introduction and notations

 By Lemma 4.1 in Sethuraman and Varadhan \cite{SV} we have

 Dobrushin \cite{Do2} showed that for a triangular array of uniformly bounded random variables, with the variance of individual summands uniformly bounded below, a sufficient condition for the CLT is

-Moreover he pointed out an example of family of Markov chains satisfying $1-\delta_{n,1}=n^{1/3}$ and the CLT fails.

-Dobrushin's proof is based on Bernstein's big and small block argument.
-A proof of Dobrushin's result using martingale methods already exists in the literature, Sethuraman and Varadhan \cite{SV}.
-For the properties of this coefficient we refer to Iosifescu and Theodorescu \cite{Io2}, sections 1.1. and 1.2.
+Moreover, he analyzed an example attributed to Bernstein, of family of Markov chains satisfying $1-\delta_{n,1}=n^{1/3}$ and such that the CLT fails.
+The initial proof of this result is very long.
+A simplified proof of a further reaching result can be found in Sethuraman and Varadhan \cite{SV} (see also Theorem \ref{Dobr}).
+For the properties of this contraction coefficient we refer to Iosifescu and Theodorescu \cite{Io2}, sections 1.1. and 1.2.

 There are plenty of examples for which $\delta_{n,1}=1,$ but $\rho_{n,1}<1,$ so our results have a larger sphere of applicability than the results based on $\delta_{n,1}$.